 Responsibilities

-The Panel shall meet to discuss and feedback on the work of Student Council and the Executive Committee.
+The Panel shall meet to discuss and feedback on the work of the Executive Officers and the Executive Committee.

-The Panel shall report its findings at the next meeting of Student Council via the minutes from the Panel meeting and an oral summary given by and at the discretion of the Chair.
+The Panel shall report its findings at the next meeting of Student Council via an oral summary given by and at the discretion of the Chair.The Executive Officers’ reports, as considered by the Scrutiny Panel, shall be appended to the Student Council papers.

 For Executive Officers the panel will use the following information: